Man jailed in Venezuela for 2 years returns to US

 Holt and his wife, Thamara Caleno, arrived Saturday evening at Washington Dulles International Airport for a tearful reunion with his parents, Laurie and Jason Holt.
 A few hours later President Donald Trump welcomed them to the White House.

-"Those two years, they were a very, very, very difficult two years," said an emotional Holt, sitting next to Trump in the Oval Office.
+"Those two years, they were a said an emotional Holt, sitting next to Trump in the Oval Office.
 "Not really the great vacation that I was looking for ...
 I'm just so grateful for what you guys have done."

 To Holt, Trump said: "You've gone through a lot.
 More than most people could endure."